 Who should stay in Kings Cross?

 This is a great location for couples looking for some nightlife.
-The area has handy transport connections with both a train station and several principal bus routes.
+The area has handy transport connections with both a train station and several key bus routes.

-Hotels are less expensive, and there are some outstanding two 3-star boutique options here.
-The leafy back streets are filled with cute cafes, small bars and restaurants and lovely homes from the early 1900s.
+There are some outstanding 3-star boutique hotels in the leafy back streets and the area is filled with cute cafes, small bars and restaurants.

 Some guide books might still refer to this area as a little rough, but I find it less so than some streets at the western end of the CBD near Central Station and always feel safe here.